 The Civil Division administers three compensation programs, the first created by the National Childhood Vaccine Injury Act of 1986, the second created by the 1990’s Radiation Exposure Compensation Act, and the third created by the James Zadroga 9/11 Health and Compensation Act of 2010.

 Vaccine Injury Compensation Program

-The VICP is designed to encourage childhood vaccination by providing a streamlined compensation system for the rare instances in which an injury results from vaccination.
+The VICP is a no-fault alternative to the traditional civil litigation that provides compensation in rare instances when injuries occur after covered vaccines.
+The Program serves an important public health purpose of ensuring an adequate supply of vaccines and also provides an accessible and less adversarial forum for individuals who have been injured by vaccinations.
 Individuals who believe they have been injured by a covered vaccine can file a claim against the Department of Health and Human Services (HHS) in the U.S. Court of Federal Claims seeking compensation from the Vaccine Trust Fund.
-The Department of Justice, which represents HHS, consistently works through CSTL's VICP Office to ensure that fair compensation is awarded in every case meeting the eligibility criteria.
-Over the past 12 years, the VICP has succeeded in providing a less adversarial, less expensive, and less time-consuming recovery system than the traditional tort system that governs medical malpractice, personal injury, and product liability cases.
-More than 1,500 people have received in excess of $1.18 billion (combined) since the program’s inception in 1988.
+The Department of Justice represents HHS, working to ensure that fair compensation is awarded in every case meeting the eligibility criteria.
+Over the past 30 years, the VICP has succeeded in providing a less adversarial, less expensive, and less time-consuming recovery system than the traditional tort system that governs medical malpractice, personal injury, and product liability cases.
+More than 6,000 people have received in excess of $3.9 billion (combined) since the program’s inception in 1988.

 Radiation Exposure Compensation Program